step by step guide to having Jesus conversations with nonbelievers

 "Instead, you must worship Christ as Lord of your life.
 And if someone asks about your hope as a believer, always be ready to explain it.
 But do this in a gentle and respectful way.Keep your conscience clear."
 (1 Peter 3:15-16 NLT)

 Don’t say, “Rebellious sinner, your wretchedness needs Jesus or your soul will burn in the lake of fire.”
+That's just not cool.
 The Gospel is about love, not fear, so don’t try to scare someone into loving Jesus.
 That’s not how this works.
 Instead, be nice and easygoing about it.
 You know how we just talked about finding common ground?
 Yeah?
 Well, if you’re really good, you can tie that in with a spiritual topic.

 For example, my mother died when I was little, and that was the catalyst for me coming to know Jesus.
 The person I’m talking to lost a parent, also.
 I can use that thing in common to bring up how God used losing my parent to lead me to Him.
 Make sense?
 Use that common ground, use that trust.